01 of 09

 Overwater villa guests are greeted by their personal butler upon arrival at the resort, which sits on Mahee Bay less than 10 minutes by car from the Montego Bay airport.
 After a brief private check-in, guests are escorted aboard an electric-powered Duffy boat for the short cruise to the villa dock.

 Access to the villas is by boat only: each overwater accommodation is attached to a lollypop-shaped boardwalk extending west from the resort's private island, Sandals Cay.
-Your butler can assure that the boat will be waiting for you whenever you need to get back and forth, but we found the service to be pretty prompt even when we showed up on the dock unannounced.Continue to 3 of 9 below.
+Your butler can assure that the boat will be waiting for you whenever you need to get back and forth, but the service is generally prompt even if you up on the dock unannounced.Continue to 3 of 9 below.

 03 of 09